todtsies/Employee-Directory/README.md

   Once all third-party packages have been successfully installed, the application is ready to use.
 For more details, reference the application's ```package.json``` file.

   ## Usage
-  To launch the application, please visit this link to Heroku - https://fast-reef-84596.herokuapp.com/
+  To launch the application, please visit this link to Heroku - https://intense-headland-54767.herokuapp.com/

-  Given a table of random users, when the user loads the page, a table of employees should render.
+  When the user loads the page, a table of random employees should render.
 The user will be able to sort and filter the table by the name of the employee.

   ## Contributors